-Google Custom Search Engine (CSE) — a retrieval node that provides sparse but verified snippets grounded to the contemporary web, and
+Google Custom Search Engine (CSE) — gives us sparse, real, timestamped snippets from the live web, and

 SeekEngine was initiated to answer a simple question: